ACoAs MANIPULATING Self & Others (Part 3c)

 :

-In reasonably functional homes parents notice & respond appropriately of the variations in their children’s personalities.
-While trying to be fair & balances, they form their relationships & type of guidance based on what’s best suited to each child’s style.
+In reasonably functional homes parents notice & respond appropriately to the variations in their children’s personalities.
+While trying to be fair & balanced, they form their relationships & type of guidance based on what’s best suited to each child’s style.

 a